zhiwen27/CSC120-A3/reflection.md

 And more and more situations would come up to your mind when you think of the samples, and then you need to modify your codes...

 - Which classmates did you consult with while working on this assignment?
-I didn't consult with classmates but indeed kinda work with them together in the TA hours.
+I didn't really consult with classmates but I feel like I kind of work with them together during the TA hours.
 - Which session(s) of TA / office hours did you attend?
 TA session on Thursday's night with Jessica and Bobi :)